joaomelo/lib-template/README.md

 If you are publishing a public library but using scoping it under you username like i did in `@joaomelo/lib` , the publish script must have the `--access public` parameter.

 This [article](https://docs.npmjs.com/creating-a-package-json-file) and it series have useful information about the ideal `package.json` file for npm libraries.

+One other important file related to npm setup is the `.npmignore`.
+It tells npm what to include in the package.
+The template approach is to ignore everything that is not in the `lib\dist` folder.
+Npm will also include some files no matter of what we write here.
+You can check more about the file [here](https://docs.npmjs.com/using-npm/developers.html#keeping-files-out-of-your-package).

 # Build Pipeline